Early Childhood Teacher

-- the number of mothers of pre-school aged children in employment has been increasing each year
+- the number of employed mothers of young children has been increasing each year

-- the Government's target of 98% of children starting school by 2016 will have participated in early childhood education has not yet been reached.
-In 2013, 96% had been reached.
+- the Government's target that 98% of children starting school by 2016 will have participated in early childhood education, has not yet been reached.
+In June 2015, 96% had been reached.